Stamford Harbor Ledge Lighthouse

 Historic Stories:

-The entrance to Stamford Harbor contains many treacherous reefs.
-The Stamford Harbor lighthouse was built in 1882 to guide mariners into the harbor.
+The entrance to Stamford Harbor contains many treacherous reefs and ledges, leading to many shipwrecks during storms and foggy days.
+Stamford Harbor Lighthouse was built in 1882 on one of those ledges, marking the entrance to the harbor.

 In 1931, Keeper Bliven, who had been missing for three days, leaving the lighthouse unattended, was found dead nearby with his boat.
 Although some believed his boat simply overturned, many suspected due to the head injuries discovered that he had been pushed off the lighthouse.
 No one was ever charged.